Furniture makeovers are one of the easiest ways to update your home on a budget. Learn how to paint furniture for

 I use 80 grit for sanding to raw wood.
 After using 80 grit sandpaper, the wood will feel rough, so it needs more sanding.
 I use 120 grit next and typically finish with 220 grit sandpaper.

 If you strip the piece to raw wood, it’s nice to start with the softest surface possible because the first coat of stain or paint will raise the grain.

 Priming or Sealing

 I don’t seal or prime every piece of furniture.
-Here’s my guidelines for sealing or priming furniture.
+Here are my guidelines for sealing or priming furniture.

 Primer is great for helping make furniture white faster.
 For most pieces, I like this inexpensive primer.

 I use this primer on furniture that is super shiny or if it’s a piece that gets a lot of wear and tear like a tabletop or dresser top.

-This primer works great at helping paint stick to problematic surfaces, like melamine or laminate.
+This primer works great at helping the paint stick to problematic surfaces, like melamine or laminate.
 I’ve used this to paint floors and even tile with success.

-Zinnser BIN is shellac based, so it seals wood as well.
-I use it to seal wood that I need to be white.
+Zinnser BIN is shellac-based, so it seals wood as well.
+I use it to seal the wood that I need to be white.

 Click here to read an in-depth post on the best primer for furniture.